-The Museum of Art and Culture in Lake Macquarie has opened following a $2.3 million transformation.
-Once known as Lake Macquarie City Art Gallery, the building needed expanding to allow for the increase in visitors and to allow for more activities and exhibitions to use the space.
+The Museum of Art and Culture in Lake Macquarie, once known as Lake Macquarie City Art Gallery, is now bursting with life.
+It had outgrown the original building and really needed additional space to allow for the increase in visitors and to hold more activities and exhibitions.

 MAC is positioned next to Lake Macquarie at Booragul, in 5 hectares of parkland.
 The park is home to 16 contemporary sculptures which have the perfect backdrop of the lake behind them.
 If you bring your picnic rug you can settle down to enjoy the sculptures and beautiful view whilst you eat your lunch.